 No. 8 in a series of 12

-Ram Mohan Roy (1777 – 1833) Roy, a high caste Bengali Hindu, defied traditional taboos to travel to England, becoming friends with Bristol Unitarians who, like him, championed humanitarian causes.
+Roy, a high caste Bengali Hindu, defied traditional taboos to travel to England, becoming friends with Bristol Unitarians who, like him, championed humanitarian causes.
 Revered today as the ‘Father of Modern India’, he campaigned against rigid caste distinctions, child marriage, purdah, widow burning (sati) and for the education of both women and men.
-Buried after a short illness at Arnos Vale, Bristol.
+He was buried after a short illness at Arnos Vale Cemetery, Bristol.

 No. 9 in a series of 12

 In her youth, Scottish-born Stephen was a suffragette and socialist organiser of her fellow domestic servants.
 She came to Bristol in her forties, where she worked for the Co-op, served as a City Councillor and in 1952 was elected the first woman president of the Bristol Trades Council.
 By 1971, she became a founding member of Bristol’s Women’s Liberation Movement.

 No. 10 in a series of 12